 Sydney is home to some of the most beautiful beaches in the world.
-A quick Google search tells us that Sydney has over a hundred beaches scattered across the city.
-And that’s just the recorded number, there are heaps of hidden beaches that manage to stay under the radar.
+A quick Google search tells us that Sydney has over a hundred beaches scattered across the city, and that’s just the recorded number.
+There are heaps of hidden beaches that manage to stay under the radar.
 Unsurprisingly, if you were to visit a new beach in Sydney every day, it would take you nearly four months to visit them all.
-With summer back in full swing, we ventured to list out some of our favourites around town.

 1. Manly Beach

 Both Manly and Bondi enjoy immense popularity locally and internationally but opinions are starkly divided on which one is better.
 Manly is simultaneously laidback and surfy.
 It is also surrounded by heaps of bars, restaurants and shops making it an overall holistic trip that side of town.
 Manly sunsets are also hands down some of the finest we’ve witnessed.

 Getting to Manly is part of what makes it so fun and famous.
 The best way to get there is by taking a ferry from Circular Quay.
 The ferry ride is lovely and you get to witness the Opera House and Harbour Bridge up close.

 2. Shelly Beach

 If Manly is too busy for you, take a detour to Shelly beach, a popular spot for scuba divers and snorkeling thanks to its marine life.
 It also serves as a great starting point for the beautiful Manly walk.
 This relatively sheltered beach is peaceful and pristine thanks to the waters being part of the no-take aquatic reserve which protects the diversity of marine life in the area.